nikosvlachogiannakis/Paper-Presentation/Presentations/slides_newest.md

 # Methods

-- We use D3 (Logistic Regression, Random Forest), KS, MMD, ShapeDD, KCpD and DAWIDD
 - Split stream into windows of 150 and 250 samples (100 samples are overlapping)

-- Two-sample (split is midpoint) and block-based approaches are applied to each window
+- Two-sample and block-based approaches are applied to each window

 - Meta-statistic approaches are applied to the entire stream and the window-wise minimum of the score is taken

 Note:
+- We use D3 (Logistic Regression, Random Forest), KS, MMD, ShapeDD, KCpD and DAWIDD

+  - D3 (Logistic Regression, Random Forest): D3 trains a classifier (e.g., logistic
+  regression or random forest) to distinguish between two time windows, using the classifier's performance to infer drift if it exceeds random chance.

+  - KS (Kolmogorov–Smirnov): KS compares empirical cumulative distributions feature-wise between two windows and signals drift if the maximum difference exceeds a statistical threshold.

+  - MMD (Maximum Mean Discrepancy): MMD is a kernel-based method that computes the distance between two data distributions in a reproducing kernel Hilbert space to detect drift.

+  - ShapeDD: ShapeDD detects drift by analyzing the temporal pattern of a statistical distance (e.g., MMD) across time, identifying characteristic "shapes" that indicate change points.

+  - KCpD (Kernel Change-point Detection): KCpD partitions a data stream into segments by maximizing within-block kernel similarity and detects drift by identifying optimal segment boundaries.

+  - DAWIDD: DAWIDD tests for statistical dependence between data and time using kernel-based independence tests (e.g., HSIC), detecting drift without relying on fixed window splits.

 - For MMD, ShapeDD, KCpD, and DAWIDD, we used the RBF kernel and 2,500 permutations
 - For KCpD, we use an extension and chose the smallest α-value to detect a drift as a score.
 All other methods provide a native score